aws-amplify/amplify-ios-samples/PhotoSharing/README.md

 When finished, a new **AmplifyModels** group is added to your Xcode project.

-5. To push your changes to the cloud, execute command:
+6. To push your changes to the cloud, execute the following command:

 ```
 amplify push